WHJY: WHJY and The Station Night Club Fire

 WHJY was not the sponsor of the Great White concert at the Station Night Club in West Warwick, Rhode Island, on February 20, 2003, but they promoted the event with DJ Michael "The Doctor" Gonsalves as emcee.
 A pyrotechnics display triggered a massive fire, killing Gonsalves and 99 other people and destroying the club.
-In Gonsalves' memory, the radio station has set up "The Doc Fund," a scholarship with Rhode Island College (his alma mater) to support the victims and families of those affected who attend the school.
+In Gonsalves' memory, the radio station has set up "The Doc Fund", a scholarship with Rhode Island College (his alma mater) to support the victims and families of those affected who attend the school.

+Paul & Al

+From July 15, 1990 until August 27, 2026, the WHJY morning hosts were Paul Fuller and Al Milukas, known as "Paul and Al." They hold the record of the second longest morning show run in Providence behind Salty Brine’s 50-year run in mornings on WPRO.
+Following their retirement, WHJY afternoon hosts Doug Palmieri and Jenn Dower moved to the morning slot.

 Technical

 WHJY transmits a 50,000-watt signal from a 550 ft tower (456 ft height above average terrain) at the end of Eastern Avenue in East Providence, Rhode Island.
 WHJY and WLVO are combined into an Electronics Research Inc. (ERI) SHPX-4BC, 4-bay FM antenna at the top of the tower.
 The tower is also used as part of the WPMZ (formerly WHIM) AM array, which has a skirt on the tall FM tower, and a shorter, second tower, at the same location.
-WHJY had been transmitting an HD Radio digital signal from this transmitter site as well, from between 2006 through the early 2010s, before ultimately ceasing HD digital transmissions.
-WHJY no longer transmits in HD digital.
-Their HD digital signal has been shut off and now the station transmits exclusively in analog stereo FM once again.